srab1980/vocabulary-youware/README.md

 ## 🎨 AI Image Generation

-The application integrates with YouWare AI to automatically generate illustrations for vocabulary words:
+The application integrates with multiple AI services to automatically generate illustrations for vocabulary words:

-- One-click image generation for individual words
-- Batch image generation for entire vocabulary lists
-- Image preview and regeneration capabilities
+### Supported Providers
+- **Hugging Face** - Use Stable Diffusion models
+- **OpenAI** - Use DALL-E models
+- **Qwen** - Use Alibaba's Qwen models
+- **ComfyUI** - Use local ComfyUI installations

+### ComfyUI Integration
+The application can connect to a local ComfyUI instance running on port 8188 to generate images using custom workflows.

+To use ComfyUI:
+1. Install and run ComfyUI on your local machine
+2. Select "ComfyUI" as the image provider in the application
+3. (Optional) Provide an API key if your ComfyUI instance requires authentication

+The application includes a basic workflow template at `public/comfyui-workflow-template.json` that you can customize for your specific needs.

 ## 🗄️ Database Structure